snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 | Simple | Global | Albedo | A simple textured material.
 The global color is applied to the texture. |

 ### 3D Render System

+### Compositor

+All of the render targets will be passed to the compositor, where they will then be rendered to the screen.
+The screen will be a simple quad which will have the results of the render targets textured onto it.

+It is expected that all post processing will have been performed on the render targets before the compositor renders them.

 ## Materials